lherlein/copter-control/README.md

 ## Control System Design

 I have began designing the control system for my drone.
 This is using an ideal physical model for the drone (exluding the battery-motor relationship).
-Using the python `simple-pid` plugin (although it's a POS) to generate the `delta` of the control variable and feeding that into both a linearized and non-linearized ideal physical quadcopter model to simulate the phsyical response of the controled motor movement.
+Using the python `simple-pid` plugin to generate the `delta` of the control variable and feeding that into both a linearized and non-linearized ideal physical quadcopter model to simulate the phsyical response of the controled motor movement.

 ### PID Control